 A new plan will offer greater benefit amounts, but you need to weigh up the increased premium against the added savings.

-Start by determining how much have you spent on out of hospital costs in the last 3-years?
+Start by determining how much have you spent on out-of-hospital costs in the last 3-years?

 If it is excessive and looks like that will not change in the future, then a plan upgrade is your answer.